 3. Go Back in Time

 Take a trip back in time on a tour of the Kleinplasie Living Open-Air Museum.
-A short drive from the Golden Valley Casino, this museum is one of the most unique places to see in Worcester and will give you a chance to experience the lifestyle of the early Western Cape pioneer farmers.
+A short drive from your accommodation in Worcester at Golden Valley Casino, this museum is one of the most unique places to see in Worcester and will give you a chance to experience the lifestyle of the early Western Cape pioneer farmers.
 The kids will love the donkey cart rides while you enjoy griddle cakes and milk tart at the tearoom.
-You won't be able to leave without stocking up on home-made rusks, jams and liqueurs from the shop.

 If you love road trips, Breede Valley sightseeing from your car is a treat.
 Enjoy an afternoon drive through the vineyards or a slow meander through the Boland countryside.
 Taking a drive around the many places to see in Worcester is a great way to get a feel for the rich natural beauty of the area.
 Follow the Breedekloof Wine Route through Rawsonville and stop at some great wine cellars and restaurants along the way.